Soka Gakkai International

 At the root of human misery, Buddhism sees three destructive impulses: greed, anger and foolishness, which it terms the "three poisons."
 These are the essence of all the delusions and negative workings of life that impede the realization of our full potential for happiness and creativity.

 Of the three, foolishness is most fundamental, as it facilitates greed and anger.
 Foolishness here means ignorance (passive or willful) of the true nature of life.
 It is blindness to the reality of our interrelatedness--not merely our connectedness to and dependence on each other, but the connectedness of the unfolding of each of our lives to the unfolding of the very life of the universe; the fact that each of us is a vital component of life itself and a nexus of immense possibilities.
-Because it obscures life's true, enlightened nature, this ignorance is also referred to as "fundamental darkness."
+Because it obscures life's true, enlightened nature, this ignorance is also referred to as "fundamental darkness." related article Gratitude To be able to greet even the most severe hardships with a sense of gratitude, rooted in a firm confidence of ultimate triumph, is an expression of the free, unfettered life condition of Buddhahood.

 Our deepest sense of fulfillment lies in the experience of this connectedness and in actions that uphold it.
 Under the influence of such ignorance, however, we look for fulfillment through acquisition and possession (of objects, fame, power, and so on).
 Greed is the uncontrolled impulse to fulfill these desires, even at the cost of the unhappiness of others.
 Inevitably, such pursuits lead only to a sense of frustration.